zpz/zpz.github.io/_posts/2017-02-11-embedding-python-in-cpp-2.md

 1. It must have good support for C++ (i.e. not just C).
 2. It must provide good control and flexibility.
 This is a little vague, but what this means is that I like step-by-step programming with full understanding; I don't like tools that give me a black-box feel of magic.
-3. It must handle Python exceptions smoothly, meaning un-captured exceptions in my Python code should propogate into the C++ calling side as C++ exceptions.
+3. It must handle Python exceptions smoothly, meaning un-captured exceptions in my Python code should propagate into the C++ calling side as C++ exceptions.
 This way, I may choose to raise exceptions in Python instead of returning error codes.
 4. Big plus if it's possible to pass data from C++ to Python by reference.
 I did not have an immediate need to modify an object in Python and have the modification visible in C++, but I would like to be able to pass read-only data without copying.
-5. The tool should be an actively and seriously developped and maintained open source project with reasonable traction.
+5. The tool should be an actively and seriously developed and maintained open source project with reasonable traction.

 I found several tools that enjoyed decent attention, including